bormaxi8080/osint-timeline/DRAFT.md

 Pinkerton is an JavaScript file crawler and secret finder tool developed in Python: https://github.com/ronin-dojo/Pinkerton2

 Mantra - A tool used to hunt down API key leaks in JS files and pages: https://github.com/MrEmpy/mantra

+vid2img - Extract frames from a video tool: https://github.com/tand826/vid2img

+Cartographer is a system that provides real-time simultaneous localization and mapping (SLAM) in 2D and 3D across multiple platforms and sensor configurations: https://github.com/cartographer-project/cartographer

+404 Frame has most tools for infiltrating a website.
+In this way, no time is wasted!
+Unlike most software, we wanted to give 404 Frame a different terminal feel.
+So what are the commands?
+We didn’t want to choose a very difficult command system, so you can command in normal conversational language: https://github.com/acnsoft/404Frame

+qrcp - Transfer files over wifi from your computer to your mobile device by scanning a QR code without leaving the terminal: https://github.com/claudiodangelis/qrcp

 Ghayri - An advanced cross-platform tool that automates the process of detecting and exploiting SQL injection security flaws: https://github.com/r0oth3x49/ghauri